 Prerequisites: Algebra II or equivalent.
+Students must have a laptop to use for this course.
 Data science is an interdisciplinary field that extracts important or underlying information from large, typically noisy, data sets.
 It can be thought of as applied statistics, where statistical methods are used to gather insight about a specific set of data.
 We see the implications of data science in our everyday life, from the posts on our social media feeds, to the advertisements we see on YouTube, even to the movie suggestions seen on Netflix.
 Throughout this class we will examine how we get large data sets, what we do with the data, how we analyze the data, and ultimately how we present data to an audience of interest.